Vivitrol Side Effects: Getting The Full Picture

 Weighing The Risks Versus Benefits of Vivitrol

 Vivitrol is an effective medication-assisted treatment for alcohol use disorder and opioid use disorder.
-It is most effective when part of an addiction treatment program that includes counseling.
+It is most effective when part of an substance addiction treatment program that includes counseling.
 However, it does come with the potential for side effects.
 Some Vivitrol side effects are mild and manageable, while others can be life-threatening.

 While on Vivitrol, you should work closely with your prescribing healthcare professional.
 They should be aware of all other medications they are on to monitor for potential drug interactions and to intervene immediately in case they experience serious side effects.

-Frequently Asked Questions
+Frequently Asked Questions About Drug Rehab In Austin

 What is the difference between Vivitrol & Buprenorphine?